mongodb-labs/mongo-c-driver-async/docs/ref/bson/view.rst

   :param error: An optional output parameter that will describe the error encountered
     while decoding a BSON document from `data`.
   :return: A `bson_view` that views the document at `data`, or a null view if an
     error occured.
-Checking for null can be done with :c:macro:`bson_data`.
+Checking for null can be done with `bson_data`.
   :header: :header-file:`bson/view.h`

   The returned view is valid until: